BestTimesToVisit.com Logo

 Walking Safaris (with armed ranger)

-Cost:Often included in lodge rates or an additional $50-$150 per person per walk
+Cost:Often included as part of a lodge or camp package, or an additional fee of $50 - $150 per person per walk.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.